 - Muira Puama: This tree is native to the Amazon rainforest in Brazil and can grow up to 50 feet in height.
 To make our 4:1 extract powder, the bark is harvested and shredded.
 Like plucking off small amounts of leaves, this process does not damage or hurt the tree in any way—leaving plenty for future generations to enjoy.

-- Other Plants: Our other ethnobotanicals include Akuamma from western Africa, Blue Lotus from Egypt, Kanna from South Africa, and Kava kava from the Pacific islands.
+- Other Plants: Our other ethnobotanicals include Akuamma from western Africa, Blue Lotus from Egypt, and Kanna from South Africa.
 Similar to the jungle leaves and bark, the useful parts of these plants (the seeds, flowers, heads, and roots) are harvested locally using fair work agreements and sustainable harvesting techniques.

 Shop Kratora for High-Quality Ethnobotanicals

 At Kratora, we strive not only to produce the purest, high-quality kratom and kratom alternatives but to channel the benefits of these sales back into the local communities that provide us with a kratom source for the USA.
 When you buy ethnobotanical herbs from Kratora, you can be sure that every dollar you spend is helping to strengthen communities and the environment all around the developing world!

 If you would like to ask a question about ordering and shipping, you can contact us by phone or online.
 Shop our ethically-sourced products today!

 Please note that the US FDA has not approved kratom to be sold for human consumption, sold for external use only.
 None of the products sold on our website are intended to diagnose, treat, cure, or prevent any disease or medical condition.